-(2) Investigator(s) Present Final Investigation Report
+h.
+Investigator(s) Presentation of Final Investigation Report i.
+Direct Examination

 The Investigator(s) will present a summary of the Final Investigation Report and will be subject to questions by the Decision-Maker and the Parties through their Advisors.
 The Investigator(s) will be present during the entire hearing except for the deliberations of the Decision-Maker.